skellis46/slipbox/the observer is the observed.md

 _thoughts & links:_

 - am thinking of centrist or balanced perspectives that call on observable evidence while acknowledging the ways in which we are implicated in what and how we observe
 - #finger-pointing-moon -- thinking of authentic movement and the limits of an [[empirical research]] approach.
 I'm sitting between lines of western and eastern philosophy, and also between mysticism and science.
-I wonder if it's worth #toread The Tao of Physics again (once more with feeling)?
+I wonder if it's worth reading The Tao of Physics again (once more with feeling)?
 - [[direct experience through the senses]]
 - [[mesearch]]
 - [[standpoint epistemology]]